-Georgetown Art Center – (816 S Main St) – View the featured exhibition, The Beauty of Botanical Beasts by Anna Lisa Leal, at the Georgetown Art Center during the Spring Art Stroll.
+Georgetown Art Center – (816 S Main St) – View the featured exhibition, The 2023 Annual Art Hop at the Georgetown Art Center during the Spring Art Stroll.
 Enjoy live music by Eric Hanke in the Art Center Splash Pad, and be sure to shop the gift shop for unique artisan gifts.
+Be sure to also participate in creating your own canvas painting in a Haunted Art theme right there in the Art Center studio.

 Grace Heritage Center STROLL BADGE LOCATION- (817 S Main St) – Grace Heritage Center is in the heart of the new South Main Arts District with the Georgetown Art Center just across Main Street and the South Main Arts District Park right behind the chapel.
-Shop the artist booths in Grace Plaza and explore Grace Chapel during guided tours by Preservation Georgetown, while listening to live music from Eric Hanke outside the Art Center.
-At 6:30pm, Preservation Georgetown will feature a special Artist Talk by Lucas Adams in Grace Chapel.
+Shop the artist booths in Grace Plaza and explore Grace Chapel while listening to live music from Eric Hanke outside the Art Center.
+View the Haunted Art House “Haunted Forest” by Sonia Colonna-Mathis and attend her Artist Talk at 6 p.m.

-South Main Arts District Park & Sweet Lemon Kitchen – (Behind Grace Chapel) – While shopping the artist booths in Grace Plaza, step over to the South Main Arts District Park to enjoy small bites and $4 Art Stroll cocktails by Sweet Lemon Kitchen and featured exclusively for Art Stroll patrons.
-Enjoy live music by Matt Cassidy until the sculpture artist reception.
-At 7 p.m. celebrate the new sculpture, Flow by Scott Shubin, at a special outdoor artist reception followed by live music from Swing Shift.
+South Main Arts District Park & Sweet Lemon Kitchen – (Behind Grace Chapel) – While shopping the artist booths in Grace Plaza, step over to the South Main Arts District Park to enjoy small bites and $4 Art Stroll cocktails by Sweet Lemon Kitchen featured exclusively for Art Stroll patrons.
+Enjoy live music by Alexia Dalton until the Georgetown Sculpture Tour Awards Ceremony at 7 p.m.
+View a live Paint Out featuring Plen Air Austin and Plen Air Round Rock.
+Round out the evening with live Jazz music by Swing Shift.

 Artist Booths in Grace Plaza